sufyanmun/Sufyanmun.github.io/README.md

 <h1> Portfolio </h2>
 Welcome to my portfolio!
-My name is Sufyan Mun and I am a Data Analyst/Consultant with strong skills in SQL, Python, and data visualization. <br>
+My name is Sufyan Mun and I am a Data Analyst/Consultant with strong skills in SQL, Python, and data visualization.
+Currently, working on some React Projects and honing my JavaScript skills<br>

 <h2> Skills </h2>
 <li> Proficient in SQL, with experience in data manipulation, aggregation, and joining tables </li>
 <li>Experienced in Python, with a focus on data analysis and machine learning using libraries such as pandas, scikit-learn, and numpy </li>
 <li> Skilled in data visualization using Python libraries such as matplotlib, seaborn, and plotly </li>
-<li> Currently, working on some React Projects and honing my JavaScript skills </li>

 <h2> Projects </h2>
-<b> Project 1: </b> - In a portfolio project, I used SQL and Tableau to analyze and visualize hotel booking data, gaining insights on booking trends and customer behavior.
-My skills in SQL, data management, and visualization were demonstrated in this project. <br> <br>
+<b> Project 1: </b> - I created a Airbnb-clone using ReactJS, TailwindCSS, & Next.JS.
+The website is fully responsive with subtle details added into the buttons, shading, and layout.<br> <br>

 <b> Project 2: </b> - I used machine learning to predict used car prices by training a linear regression model in R and evaluating its accuracy with R-Squared.
 This demonstrated my understanding of machine learning concepts and my ability to use R for data analysis and modeling. <br>